 The Texas A&M University Libraries advocates for open access, which can help address both the price barriers and the permission barriers that undermine global access to the products of Texas A&M’s scholarly and creative work and keep TAMU scholars from accessing the world’s scholarly literature.
-Join the Libraries in celebrating International Open Access Week, October 23-27, 2017.
+Join the Libraries in celebrating the annual International Open Access Week.
 For a listing of all activities, and to learn more about these issues, see our website.

 How to place course materials in Reserve?

 Try our new online course reserves request forms.
 This is a beta version using Qualtrics forms, please send any feedback to MSL Reserves.

 Review the Guidelines for Electronic Course Reserves Materials and assess your materials.